magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

-.. _sip-defaultuser:
+.. _sip-id_user:

 Username
 """"""""

-We not write the description to this field.
+We did not write the description to this field.

+.. _sip-defaultuser:

+IAX user
+""""""""

+Username used to login in a SIP device.

 .. _sip-secret:

-Password
+IAX pass
 """"""""

-We not write the description to this field.
+Password to login in a SIP device.